LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 because the changes in every commit is finer-grained and has a clear intention (the changes are applied commit by commit).

+When a conflict occurs (including conflict in other operations, e.g., stash, which will be introduce later), git will add the other file changes to the staging area and leave the conflicted file in the working directory.
-After resolving the conflicts, you should use the following command depending on your merge strategy:
+You should resolve the conflicts as soon as possible (it is not a good idea to skip resolving conflict and do other things first!) and then add the resolved files to the staging area.
+After that, you should use the following command depending on your merge strategy:

-- For merge strategy, add the resolved files (i.e., `git add <file>`) and then create a new commit (i.e., `git commit`).
+- For merge strategy, create a new commit (i.e., `git commit`).
-- For rebase strategy, add the resolved files (i.e., `git add <file>`) and then continue the rebase operation (i.e., `git rebase --continue`).
+- For rebase strategy, continue the rebase operation (i.e., `git rebase --continue`).

 There are some other tricks: